 Housing costs in Fernandina Beach are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Florida.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fernandina Beach is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Fernandina Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fernandina Beach is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Fernandina Beach who work in office and administrative support (13.10%), food service (10.82%), and management occupations (9.78%).